-Enrollment fees are received from the public-school districts where the students reside.
+Enrollment fees are received from the public school district where a students resides.
 The amount received each year from the resident district is generally the product of the approved operating expense per pupil and the full time equivalent enrollment of the students in the School residing in that district.
 The respective districts also reimburse the School for special education services based on approved applicable rates for the services provided.
 Revenues are recognized over the period the services are provided.
 The School generally invoices the resident district bimonthly and payment is due in 30 days.
 Enrollment fees received in advance are deferred and recognized when earned.
 The School's enrollment fees are received primarily from City School District.